 This has led to a growing population with more people finding the city a desirable place to live.
 8.5 million people are living in NYC, based on current estimates, up from 7.3 million in 1990.
 Are meet the growing housing demand, there have been new construction projects.
 This means people across the city may have to live with the inconvenience and construction noise for a while.
 There are tips to dealing with it, however.

 Builders need a permit before construction starting and are also required to give neighbors notice.
 These requirements are typically easily met.

 However, they can only work on construction from 7 a.m. to 6 p.m., Monday through Friday.
 If you are home during these hours – perhaps working or with your children, there is not much you can do.
 However, if it is outside of the hours, you can complain by calling 311 or online.

 Aside from the noise, debris is another major sticking point.
 There are regulations from the Department of Environment Protection (DEP) that govern this, serving to protect New York City’s residents, however.
-The construction company needs to take actions to prevent the dust from becoming airborne, such as using a tarp.
-Demolition of walls requires DEP approval.
+The construction company needs to take action to prevent the dust from becoming airborne, such as using a tarp.
+The demolition of walls requires DEP approval.
 If you feel there are excessive dust and dirt, you can file a complaint.

 Dealing with Collateral Construction damageDealing with Collateral Construction damage

 Thus far, we have dealt with the inconvenience and health hazards presented by living in a construction zone.
 However, there may also be property damage from building on an adjacent property, which can range from minor to as severe as a building collapse.
 If that is the case, there are protections put in place.
 There are various options, such as reaching out to the developer and construction company, complaining to the city, and pursuing litigation.
 Typically, the damage is minor, and the contractor is required to carry insurance.

 Keep in mind; there is strength in numbers.
 If there are some people with similar complaints, you can go en masse or have the board do it.